Duke PopHealth DataShare

 About the PopHealth DataShare Collection

 PopHealth DataShare’s collection includes NC Medicaid and Medicare claims data repositories with nationally representative and geographic samples, disease-specific cohorts, and Medicare linked to clinical data registries and EHR data.
-Additionally, Duke PopHealth is a Jackson Heart Study Vanguard Center and has multiple years of HCUP data.
+Additionally, DataShare maintains Medicare data linkable to Jackson Heart Study Vanguard Center data, as well as HCUP data.

 The Duke PopHealth DataShare Staff is Here to Help